 The Discharger shall submit written notification to the regional water board within 15 days of the incident, unless otherwise directed by the regional water board.
 The written notification shall include the date, time, pertinent information describing the nature and cause of the noncompliance, measures taken to correct the problem and to prevent recurrence, and a timeline for corrective actions.

 In accordance with California Business and Professions Code sections 6735, 7835, and 7835.1, engineering and geologic evaluations and judgments shall be performed by or under the direction of registered professionals competent and proficient in the fields pertinent to the required activities.
-All plans and reports specified herein that contain work plans for investigations and studies, that describe the conduct of investigations and studies, or that contain technical conclusions and recommendations concerning engineering or geologic evaluations or interpretations shall be prepared by or under the direction of appropriately qualified professionals (e.g. California Registered Civil Engineer, Professional Geologist, or other registered certified specialty geologist), even if not explicitly stated.
+All plans and reports specified herein that contain work plans for investigations and studies, that describe the conduct of investigations and studies, or that contain technical conclusions and recommendations concerning engineering or geologic evaluations or interpretations shall be prepared by or under the direction of appropriately qualified professionals (e.g., California Registered Civil Engineer, Professional Geologist, or other registered certified specialty geologist), even if not explicitly stated.
 In addition, the licensee must sign and provide their registration number and stamp on the submitted plan or report.

 The NOI and any technical or monitoring report submitted to comply with this General Order shall be signed as follows: